 1. What results can patients expect from Mounjaro?

 Clinical trials show that Mounjaro leads to significant weight loss and improved blood sugar control.
 Patients typically see better outcomes as the dosage increases.
+It’s worth noting that Mounjaro is a treatment for type 2 diabetes, not weight loss injections.

 2. What are the common side effects of Mounjaro?

 Common side effects include nausea, diarrhea, and decreased appetite.
 Most patients tolerate the medication well, particularly when the dosage is gradually increased.
+These typical Mounjaro side effects typically resolve within days to a week, and never last months.
+If so, patients must promptly consult their practitioners.

 3. How important are before-and-after photos for Mounjaro?

-Before-and-after photos can help patients visualize potential changes and set realistic expectations.
+Mounjaro before and after photos can help patients visualize potential changes and set realistic expectations.
 When paired with clinical data, these images support informed decision-making.
 However, results can vary, so images should be interpreted with care and ethical considerations.

 References